John Clark (actor): Personal life

-Clark and Redgrave lived in Barnes, London and Howth, Dublin for a number of years before returning to the United States where he was a citizen.
+Clark and Redgrave lived in Barnes in London and Howth in County Dublin for a number of years before returning to the United States, where he was a citizen.
 They lived for 22 years at Colina Drive in Topanga, California.
 They had three children together.
 At one point, Redgrave had legally hyphenated her name to Redgrave-Clark.
 Redgrave filed for divorce in 1999 after Clark revealed to Redgrave that he had fathered a child in 1991 with her personal assistant, who later married (and subsequently divorced) Clark and Redgrave's son.
 The divorce proceedings were front-page news for months.
 Clark defended himself in Family Court proceedings before Judge Arnold Gold, contested the tabloid's version of events, though he had been extensively quoted in the same tabloids, and wrote about his views on court proceedings at his website.
 Redgrave's one-woman play Nightingale (2009), which explored the life of her maternal grandmother, also included reflections about her marriage to Clark.

 Clark met his third wife, Miyuki Tsunoda, via an online dating service and they married in 2002.
 In 2005, he appeared in the film Charlie's Death Wish.
 On 13 December 2006, Clark suffered a heart attack.
 After angioplasty surgery, he received the implant of a pacemaker.

 Clark died at his home in California on 6 July 2023, at the age of 90.